jacott/rpk/docs/guide-book/src/config-file/actions.md

 ---

-[^note1]: `tapdance` is less nuanced than `dual_action`; it doesn't interact with other keys;
+[^note1]: `tapdance` is less nuanced than `dual_action`; it doesn't interact as skillfully with
-    any other key press resolves the tap dance at whatever place it is at.
+    other keys; any other key press immediately resolves the tap dance at whatever place it is at.

-[^note2]: Sometimes, when multiple modifiers are pressed, a modifier is released before the
-    modifier-macro is pressed.
-This would result in the modifier-macro not sending the down event.
-To help prevent this modifier-macros double set the modifiers.

 [1]: https://en.wikipedia.org/wiki/USB_human_interface_device_class